 Myth #1: I can’t afford to study abroad!

 Fact: You can almost always use financial aid to study abroad, and there are lots of scholarships out there!
-Last year, Temple students were awarded over $200,000 in scholarships for study abroad—and that’s just part of the funding available.
+Temple University awarded hundreds of thousands of dollars in study abroad scholarships last year—and that’s just part of the funding available.

 Thanks to the Institute of International Education’s Gilman Scholarship, paying for my program was easy.
 This was one of the first scholarships I had ever applied for, and I was overjoyed when I learned that I won.
 Applying for scholarships was not very difficult, and it is all definitely worth it in the end.